 - Add a dash of water if the ingredients are too thick – and stir.
-Allow the water to cook off whilst you adjust your heat so that the sauce boils but does not burn.
+Allow the water to cook off whilst you adjust your heat so that the gravy boils but does not burn.

 - Add your tomatoes and allow to saute until soft.
 This is where I put my most effort, in cooking the tomatoes down to make a smooth, thick, rich curry base.
 I use a wooden spatula or flat pointed wooden spoon to continuously scrape the bottom of the pot to bring up the flavours.
-The oil will come to the top when the sauce is reaching the right consistency.
+The oil will come to the top when the gravy is reaching the right consistency.

 - Cover and simmer on a low-medium heat for at least 30 minutes.